mui/material-ui/docs/src/pages/company/careers/full-stack-engineer.md

 ### Skills you should have

 - **Expertise in the modern JavaScript ecosystem**.
-Material-UI is built on the shoulders of giants, making use of technologies such as ES2015+, TypeScript, Node.js, React, Next.js, webpack, and Babel.
+Material-UI is built on the shoulders of giants, making use of technologies such as ES2020+, TypeScript, Node.js, React, Next.js, and Babel.
+The knowledge of SQL, Docker, and the AWS stack will prove itself valuable.
 - ​You are autonomous and a faster learner.
 You are proactive and can start projects without constant direction.
 - You ship code often that is elegant to use and read, and you take ownership of it.
 You can be relied upon throughout its lifecycle.
 - You can put a lot of thoughts into design, product roadmap, and the details of each feature.
 You won't only take a project and make it "functional."